Typhoon Songda (2011)

-Typhoon Songda, known in the Philippines as Super Typhoon Chedeng, was the strongest tropical cyclone worldwide in 2011.
+Typhoon Songda, (Note: The name Songda (Vietnamese: Sông Đà, [səwŋ͡m˧˧ ʔɗaː˨˩]) was contributed by Vietnam and refers to the Black River in northwestern Vietnam.) known in the Philippines as Typhoon Chedeng, was the strongest tropical cyclone worldwide in 2011.
 It caused moderate damage in the Philippines when it paralleled the country to the east as a Category 5–equivalent super typhoon; it later affected Taiwan and Japan as a weakening system.
 The fourth tropical depression, second named storm and the first super typhoon of the 2011 Pacific typhoon season, Songda formed from a non-tropical low that was embedded from the Intertropical Convergence Zone on May 17.
 An area of low-pressure subsequently formed and became organized for the JTWC to issue a TCFA on the system and the JMA to issue advisories, before both agencies declared it a tropical storm, earning the name Songda.
 Under favorable conditions, Songda slowly intensified as it entered the Philippine Area of Responsibility, with the PAGASA naming it Chedeng on May 23.
 On the next day, the three agencies declared the system a typhoon before rapidly intensifying to a super typhoon over the Philippine Sea.
 As it entered an unfavorable environment for further strengthening, Songda slowly weakened as it passed near Taiwan, before becoming extratropical near Japan.
 The remnants of the system slowly moved to the northeast, before absorbing to another extratropical cyclone to the south of Alaska.

 As Songda skirted the eastern Philippines, the typhoon caused four deaths and caused flash floods and significant landslides across the affected part of the country; however, the total damages in the country are unknown.
 Despite the storm becoming extratropical as it passed Japan, it caused heavy rains which led to flash floods and there were also reports of landslides.
 Thirteen individuals were killed for unknown reasons.
 In total, Songda was blamed for 17 deaths and caused over ¥7.06 billion ($65.156 million) worth of damages across its path.